virani-krish/sigma-web/README.md

 # sigma-web
-i build this github for demo purpose.
+i build this github for demo purpose only.